Get insider access

 Our recommendations above are what we think are currently the best projector models under $500 to buy for most people.
 We factor in the price (a cheaper projector wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no projectors that are difficult to find or almost out of stock everywhere).

-If you would like to do the work of choosing yourself, here is the list of all our reviews of projectors available under $500.
+If you'd like to do the work of choosing yourself, here's the list of all our reviews of projectors available under $500.
 Be careful not to get too caught up in the details.
 While no projector is perfect, many are good enough for most uses; however, avoid the worst models to ensure adequate quality.